Grey-headed flying-fox

 Happy campers

 These nomadic bats congregate at roost sites known as camps.
-These sites are typically near waterways and boast tall stands of trees, however habitat loss has seen flying-foxes adapt to urban areas for roosting as well.
+These sites are typically near waterways and in stands of vegetation with large trees, however increasing changes to landscapes have seen flying-foxes adapt to urban areas for roosting as well.
 Camps can be permanent, seasonal or temporary places to roost by day, with bats numbering from a few dozen to hundreds of thousands.

 Mating starts around late January and conception can occur at any time until May.
-Females give birth in spring, usually to only 1 pup.
+Females give birth in spring, typically only producing 1 pup per year.
 Newborns are dependent on mum for the first few months of their life, and cling to her when she flies out from camp to feed.
 This low birth rate makes the species vulnerable to threats.

 5 reasons to love flying-foxes